aferios/aferios.github.io/_posts/2019-12-22-proof-upper-bound-ab-games.md

 Solutions of the form $\{(u_i, v_i) \|\ i\in \{ 1,2,3\} \} are valid.
 This is the solution for the complimentary colors of the doors, or the complimentary (C) solution.

+I wouldn't really call this much of a proof as much as a calculation.
+Not to mention, it's pretty ugly as it stands since we used a pretty brute-force-y method.
+It's not pretty; it's not cute; it's not really much of anything.

+I read a wonderful piece once by a Professor Bruce Reznick on what to do after you've proved something.
+He says "... water it and make it grow...
+Return to your theorem.
+Try to *push* the conclusions...
+What if you play with the hypothesis?"
+Let's do exactly that.
+Let's push the limits of our conclusion by tweaking our question.

 [venn diagram][//assets/img/venn.png]